-Dogfooding is simply using the product as if one was the customer and experiencing it firsthand.
-It is a common practice but is an unstructured methodology as there is no script outside of using the product in the use case it was designed for.
+Dogfooding is simply using the product as if you were the customer and experiencing it firsthand.
+It is a common practice but an unstructured methodology, as there is no script outside of using the product in the use case it was designed for.

 Will the solution provide the value proposition?

 Using one’s own product is standard practice among many technology startups and entrepreneurs.
 In many cases, entrepreneurs are building a product to solve their own pain points, so it is common to then use the product.

 There is no predefined script for dogfooding, and it is not a formal quality assurance (QA) process.
 The main advantage to this method is that it may reveal unorthodox use cases that were not covered in the requirements or QA tests.
 Dogfooding should primarily be considered generative research and not an experiment.